Junki Nakahara

 Biography

-Junki Nakahara is a postdoctoral fellow at the Stanford Next Asia Policy Lab (SNAPL), housed within the Walter H. Shorenstein Asia-Pacific Research Center (APARC).
+Junki Nakahara was a postdoctoral fellow at the Stanford Next Asia Policy Lab (SNAPL), housed within the Walter H. Shorenstein Asia-Pacific Research Center (APARC), for the 2023-2024 and 2024-2025 academic years.
 She earned her PhD in Communication (2023) and MAs in Media, Technology, and Democracy (2022) and Intercultural and International Communication (2019) from American University, and a BEd in Educational Psychology (2017) from the University of Tokyo.

 Her research centers on nationalism and (digital) media, discourse theory, and postcolonial and decolonial IR.
 She is particularly interested in contemporary nationalism entangled with racism, xenophobia, historical revisionism (e.g., denial of wartime atrocities), and misogyny, with a primary focus on East Asia.
 Her past work draws from critical and cultural studies to examine how communication technologies empower marginalized communities while simultaneously amplifying hegemonic voices and exacerbating inequalities.
 This includes analyses of the global diffusion of Black Lives Matter as a digitally networked connective action in the comparative contexts of Brazil, India, and Japan (Link), and of how digital nationalism distorts the articulation of feminism on China’s video-sharing platform BiliBili through affordances and policies that implicitly favor nationalist manipulation (Link).
 Collectively, these studies contribute to her broader inquiry into the dialectical tensions between globalization and nationalization/racialization as key factors shaping the conjunctural dynamics of today’s communication landscape.